micmejia/bible-dump/NKJV/Joshua/Josh 19.md

 It turned toward the sunrise to Beth Dagon; and it reached to Zebulun and to the Valley of Jiphthah El, then northward beyond Beth Emek and Neiel, bypassing Cabul _which was_ on the left,

 ###### 28
-including [^d]Ebron, Rehob, Hammon, and Kanah, as far as Greater Sidon.
+including Ebron, Rehob, Hammon, and Kanah, as far as Greater Sidon.

 ###### 29
 And the border turned to Ramah and to the fortified city of Tyre; then the border turned to Hosah, and ended at the sea by the region of Achzib.